masakistan/kcollections/kdict_merging.md

 ## Examples

 ### Default Merging Function
-This example uses the default mergining function.
+This example uses the default mergining function which simply overwrites the previous value.
 It stores the last index of each kmer in the dna string.

 ```python